AAP offers Himachal women empowerment as a poll promise

-Delhi Deputy Chief Minister Manish Sisodia and Punjab Chief Minister Bhagwant Mann announced their fourth guarantee to the people of Himachal in Palampur on Wednesday.
-After the guarantee in education, health and an amount of Rs 1 crore to the families of the martyrs, the fourth guarantee targets women of the state and talks about women empowerment and making women self-reliant.
+Himachal women empowerment: Delhi Deputy Chief Minister Manish Sisodia and Punjab Chief Minister Bhagwant Mann announced their fourth guarantee to the people of Himachal in Palampur on Wednesday.
+After the guarantee in education, health, and an amount of Rs 1 crore to the families of the martyrs, the fourth guarantee targets women of the state and talks about women empowerment and making women self-reliant.

 Manish Sisodia said after the formation of the AAP government, every woman above 18 years of age will get ‘Mahila Samman Rashi’ of Rs 1000 every month.